It was running fine when I put it away! As a small engine mechanic, I hear this complaint a ton.

 Three outcomes are likely:

-1 – Saw starts and stays running, you got lucky and your work is done!
+1 – Saw starts and stays running.
+You got lucky, and your work is done!

 2 – Saw runs and stalls.
-Repeat the process 2-3 times and if it continues to stall, you’ll need to remove and clean the carburetor (see clogged carburetor below).
+Repeat the process 2-3 times, and if it continues to stall, you’ll need to remove and clean the carburetor (see clogged carburetor below).

 3 – Saw makes absolutely no attempt to start.
 You may have an ignition system fault (see plug fault below).